insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Mapper/2022-03-22-Working-with-functions.md

 - Cloud Appresource created & defined in App level of your organisation will be available when the app is used in the Process Flow, you need not have to create & define a new function.

+## Native Function

-3)**Source & Destination Function** - These functions are used by our platform to retrieve and post data to respective business application.
+These are powerful functions defined within the adapters such that they can be used in our platform to retrieve and post data to respective business application.
 To know,how to use source and destination function during transformation click [here](/transformation/using-library-methods/).